-Bloomsbury has announced that an Illustrated Edition of Quidditch Through the Ages is in the works, joining J.K.
+Bloomsbury has revealed the cover for the Quidditch Through the Ages Illustrated Edition, joining J.K.
 Rowling’s other two spinoff books in receiving vivid re-releases.

 The new Quidditch Through the Ages’ proceeds will continue to benefit Comic Relief as well as J.K.
 Rowling’s foundation, Lumos.

 They’re also in the midst of releasing illustrated editions of the core Harry Potter books.
-Goblet of Fire will be released this October.
+Goblet of Fire was released last October.
 Sorcerer’s Stone was released in 2015, Chamber of Secrets arrived in 2016, and Prisoner of Azkaban was released in 2017.